 - You shall not covet your neighbor's goods.

-The 1st was easy enough; Mom and I attended Mass on Sundays and Holy Days of Obligation but I worried about Dad and those not Catholic.
-She explained they were just confused and God forgave and accepted them if they were good.
+The first was easy enough; Mom and I attended Mass when required, so we were covered.
+I worried about Dad who never went to church and those not Catholic.
+Sister Mary Joseph explained they were just confused and God, in His justice, forgave and accepted them if they were good.
 When I asked.

 “They don’t sin because they don’t know better.”